i-aggarwal/ia-live-traffic-tracker/README.md

 # ThousandEyes

+Run npm install - to install the dependencies.

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 # Scope of improvement